310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

 {% bubble Midori smileexplain %}
 …There we go.
 I think I managed to fix the shaky part back in place.

-But I’m no professional, so if it looks badly unsteady again, please ask for a handyman, okay?
+But I’m no professional, so if it’s looking bad again, please ask for a handyman, okay?
 {% endbubble %}

 {% bubble Midori smilesoft %}
 It’s perfect?
-I’m glad to hear it, then…♪
+I’m glad then…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">